openSUSE/doc-ci/README.rst

 * a :program:`wget` call to this Git repo to download a script which does all the heavy lifting
-* a line to execute the downloaded script
+* a line to execute the downloaded script in a docker container with openSUSE 42.3

 Enable Travis for Doc Repositories